crispab/crisp-code-examples/java/clean-code/src/notes.md

 Getting full coverage with leading space seems not possible since the inner class used to read lines is removing it and the load method itself as well!

+Added some multi-line testing and we have reached 48% 152/315 line coverage.
+Adding comment testing gives 50% 159/315!